telerik/document-processing-docs/introduction.md

 * **Any document.
 Any Business.**: The Telerik Document Processing is suitable for various business cases and scenarios, where document creation or manipulation is required.

-* **Support for Variety of File Formats**: The Telerik Document Processing includes 5 libraries for manipulating PDF, Word, Excel and ZIP files in your application.
+* **Support for Variety of File Formats**: The Telerik Document Processing includes 5 libraries for manipulating [Office Open XML](https://en.wikipedia.org/wiki/Office_Open_XML) file formats and PDF documents in your application.

 For more details about the benefits of using Telerik Document Processing, see the [Telerik Document Processing product overview page](https://www.telerik.com/document-processing-libraries).

-{% if site.has_cta_panels == true %}
-{% include cta-panel-introduction.html %}
-{% endif %}

 ## Supported Formats